harvic3/nodetskeleton/README.md

 ### Observations 👀

-- If your application has no roles, then there's no mess, it's just modules. ;)
+- If your application has no `roles`, then there's no mess, it's just `modules`. ;)

-- Note that you can repeat modules between roles, because a module can be used by different roles, because if they are different roles then the use cases should also be different, otherwise those users would have the same role.
+- Note that you can `repeat` modules between `roles`, because a `module can be used by different roles`, because if they are different roles then the use cases should also be different, otherwise those users would have the same role.

 - This strategy makes the project easy to `navigate`, easy to `scale` and easy to `maintain`, which boils down to `good mental health`.